 Take to the skies and enjoy the panoramic views of Abu Dhabi in a 25-minute seaplane ride.
 It is an absolute thrill to take off from the sea in a seaplane.
 You can see the famed buildings and landmarks of Abu Dhabi like the Ferrari World, Sheikh Zayed Mosque, and its gardens, the beautiful Corniche Road, and the beach.
 A perfect photo op for the aerial view of Abu Dhabi.
 It is a guided tour and is one of the best ways to see Abu Dhabi if you do not have much time on your hands.

-Check out Seawings website for scenic tours options.
+Check out the Seawings website for scenic tour options.

 For all the F1 fans and adrenaline junkies, this is the place to visit.
 Ferrari World Abu Dhabi is the only Ferrari branded theme park in the world and also happens to have the fastest roller coaster in the world, Formula Rossa, with a top speed of 239 mph.
 It also happens to be the largest indoor theme park and has 20 different rides on offer.
 You also get to see how Ferraris are made in a virtual tour of the Ferrari factory in Maranello.